rsek/dataforged/moves/moves.md

 **When you seek to resolve questions, discover details, reveal locations, determine how other characters respond, or trigger encounters or events**, you may...

   * Draw a conclusion: Decide the answer based on the most interesting and obvious result.
+  * Spark an idea: Use an oracle table or other random prompt.
   * Ask a yes/no question: Decide the odds of a yes, and roll on the table below to check the answer.
   * Pick two: Envision two options.
 Rate one as ‘likely’, and roll on the table below to see if it is true.
 If not, it is the other.
-  * Spark an idea: Use a random prompt.

 Odds           | The answer is ‘yes’ if you roll...
 ---------------|-----------------------------------